-Several states with legal recreational markets are considering bills to protect businesses and consumers in the event of a federal crackdown on marijuana.
+Several states with legal recreational-marijuana markets are considering bills to protect businesses and consumers in the event of a federal crackdown.

 On Apr.
-12, the Colorado State Senate approved SB 17-192, a bill that would allow cannabis businesses to reclassify recreational marijuana as medical marijuana by transferring rec products to a med licensee “based on a business need due to a change in local, state or federal law, or enforcement policy.”
-The bill, which would significantly decrease sales taxes collected on marijuana purchases (taxes on patients are lower than on adult users) and excise taxes on businesses, and could cost the state more than $100 million, is awaiting a House vote.
+12, the Colorado State Senate approved SB 17-192, which would let cannabis businesses reclassify recreational marijuana as medical marijuana by transferring products to a medical licensee “based on a business need due to a change in local, state or federal law, or enforcement policy.”
+The bill, which would significantly decrease sales taxes collected on marijuana purchases (taxes on patients are lower than those on adult users) and excise taxes on businesses, cost the state more than $100 million.
+It’s awaiting a House vote.

 Legislation is not the only way states can counteract the possible federal intervention.
 Both Washington State Attorney General Bob Ferguson and Colorado Attorney General Cynthia Coffman have said they’re both ready to defend their states’ cannabis programs from attacks by the Trump administration.

 Despite these efforts, Attorney General Jeff Sessions has made it clear that he does not support cannabis legalization in any form, noting that there’s “more violence around marijuana than one would think.”
 On Apr.
 5, he announced in a memo that the Justice Department had formed a Task Force on Crime Reduction and Public Safety that will “undertake a review of existing policies in the areas of charging, sentencing and marijuana to ensure consistency with the Department’s overall strategy on reducing violent crime.”

 To matters ever worse, Sessions has appointed former Assistant U.S. Attorney Steven H. Cook “to help undo the criminal justice policies of the Obama and former attorney general Eric Holder,” according to the the Washington Post.
 Like Sessions, Cook wants to turn the clock back to Reagan-era drug policies.